I don’t have children, so I wasn’t aware of just how many flavors baby food comes in. Until recently, that is.

 - Two 4 oz. jars baby food*

-*You can use whatever flavor you’d like, but avoid any that contain onions, which are toxic to dogs.
+*You may use whatever baby food flavor you’d like, but avoid any that contain onions, which are toxic to dogs.
+Look for natural, organic baby foods that include no gums, added sugars, preservatives or MSG.

 - Heat your oven to 350 F.